uvacw/CART/README.md

+# UPDATE

+Given the retirement of the Microsoft Framework project, publishing the bot may be an issue in the coming weeks.
+We are looking into alternatives for another front-end.
+For now, our advice is to first look for a front-end (and adapt the code as needed) before going further.

 # CART - Conversational Agent Research Toolkit

 The Conversational Agent Research Toolkit (CART) is aimed at enabling researchers to create conversational agents for experimental studies using computational methods.
 CART provides a unifying toolkit written in Python that integrates existing services and APIs for dialogue management, natural language understanding & generation, and frameworks that enable publishing the conversational agents as either a web interface or within messaging apps.